-On May 28th, join UBC’s School of Kinesiology, the UBC Exercise, Kinesiology and Health Seminar Program and UBC’s Centre for Sport and Sustainability for the screening of a short documentary film entitled ‘Changing Gears’ and an accompanying presentation by the filmmakers.
+On May 28th, 2026, UBC’s School of Kinesiology, the UBC Exercise, Kinesiology and Health Seminar Program and UBC’s Centre for Sport and Sustainability hosted a screening of a short documentary film entitled ‘Changing Gears’ and a presentation by the filmmakers.

 Speaker Bios: